The Internship Program

 The Water First Internship was born from community feedback, guidance and partners coming together with a focus on training and education to create local solutions.
 The Internship trains primarily young, local Indigenous adults to become certified water treatment plant operators and to work within the environmental water field.
-Over the course of a 15-month paid internship opportunity, participants receive customized skills training and tutoring to obtain certification, along with on-the-job experience in their local water plants.
+During a 15-month paid internship opportunity, participants receive customized skills training and tutoring to obtain certification, along with on-the-job experience in their local water plants.

 “I came here for a job, and ended here with a career.”

 Water First Internship ProgramLearn more about how the Internship Program is providing a solution for clean water in First Nations communities.